Ohalo-Ltd/solevm/README.md

 # Solidity EVM and Runtime (PoC)

-This is a (partial) implementation of the Ethereum runtime in Solidity.
+This is a simple Ethereum runtime written in Solidity.
 The runtime contract allows you to execute evm bytecode with calldata and various other parameters.
 It is meant to be used for one-off execution, like is done with the "evm" executables that comes with the ethereum clients.

-This is still very early in development and lots of things are added just to get basic functionality in place.
-Most importantly there is no support for gas metering (and may never be, due to the limit to contract code-size).
+This is still very early in development.
+There is no support for gas metering, and the limit to contract code-size could make it impossible to add.
 See the roadmap section for the plans ahead.
-Hopefully it will be in great working order by the time of the `0.5.0` release of Solidity.

 **NOTE: This is only an experiment in it's early PoC stages.
 Do not rely on this library to test or verify EVM bytecode.**